Ganjali717/HumanResources/README.md

 # Human Resources simple program

-1. Add Department
+1. Add department
-2. Show All Departments
+2. Show all departments
+3. Add employee
+4. Show all employees
+5. Show all employees by department name
+6. Edit employee by employee number